 Installation

-Currently only Windows, macOS, and Linux binaries from GitHub Releases are provided.
-Currently these binaries are unsigned.
+Windows, macOS, and Linux binaries may be downloaded from GitHub Releases

 Grab the latest stable release here